50 Questions You Must Ask to Evaluate the Quality of Your Website

 3. Are Error Pages Configured Properly?

-Issues can occur when error pages are not properly configured.
+Issues can occur when error pages are not configured correctly.

-Properly configuring error pages can help search engines see what pages are what for exactly what they are.

-One example: if you have 200 OK pages but they display Page Not Found as an error, then search engines could read these pages as 200 OK pages.
+A lot of sites have discrete 404 pages, which don’t send 404 signals to Google.
+Instead, they say 404 to users and send 200 HTTP codes, signaling to search engines that the page is good content, and indexable.

 This can introduce conflicts in crawling and indexing.

-The safe solution is to make sure that all pages display a status and display what that status is.
+The safe solution is to ensure that all pages display status and display what that status is.

 4xx pages should display 4xx errors with 4xx statuses.